josephwb/turboMEDUSA/README.md

 	R CMD install --byte-compile MEDUSA_0.93-4-25.tar.gz

-This should remake the *.tar.gz file "MEDUSA_0.93-4-25.tar.gz" (or whatever version you have).
-Now, type:

-	R CMD check MEDUSA_0.93-4-25.tar.gz

-This will give semi-detailed error reports (if present).
-The hope is that something on your system doesn't like how my system compresses things; from previous cases, doing it yourself may ensure that everything will work.
-Now, assuming no errors (or, even if there are, we'll plod ahead anyway), type:

-	R CMD install --byte-compile MEDUSA_0.93-4-25.tar.gz

 Does it work?
 If not, please send me the output of the R CMD check MEDUSA_0.93-4-25.tar.gz command.